WilliamIsted/craft-remote-asset-protect/README.md

 ## Credits and Acknowledgements

 This plugin was developed with the help of ChatGPT, a conversational AI trained by OpenAI.
-ChatGPT provided guidance and support throughout the development process, and we are grateful for its contributions to this project.
+ChatGPT's assistance was used in fast-prototyping and summarising documentation, and we appriciate its contributions to this project.

 ## Support and Contribution